The Test Sample

 Legionella is a type of bacteria that can cause a serious form of pneumonia called Legionnaires disease.
 Legionella testing detects the presence of the bacteria to help diagnose the cause of a person's pneumonia.

 Although anyone may be affected, adults over 50 are at the highest risk for Legionnaires disease, as are those who smoke, have lung diseases, or have compromised immune systems (such as those with HIV/AIDS, cancer, or who are taking immunosuppressant medications).
 People with chronic underlying diseases such as diabetes, kidney disease, or liver disease are also more vulnerable, and men are affected more often than women.
-Most cases of Legionnaires are sporadic, but they may also be seen in outbreaks, and Pontiac fever is frequently linked with outbreaks.
+Most cases of Legionnaires disease are sporadic, but they may also be seen in outbreaks, which typically occur during the summer and early fall.
+Pontiac fever is frequently linked with outbreaks.

 There are many different types of Legionella bacteria, but only a few are common.
 In the United States, as many as 80% of legionella infections in adults are caused by Legionella pneumophila, serogroup 1 (a subtype of the species).
 Other serogroups of L. pneumophila, including 4 and 6, cause a number of cases.
 Other species of Legionella, such as Legionella micdadei, Legionella bozemanii, Legionella dumoffii, and Legionella longbeachae, may cause infections in children and/or are more prevalent in other parts of the world.